ChristophBe/migration-tool/docs/cli/migration-tool_add.md

 ### Synopsis

 Add a file to the migration definition.
 The file will be added to the end of the migration definition.
+Only files in the same folder as the migration.yaml file or in a subfolder of this folder can be added.

 ```
 migration-tool add [filename] [flags]